SAP-samples/teched2023-IN260/exercises/ex2/README.md

 > **Tip:** Because retries are not always safe to be applied they are disabled by default when using the default configuration.

-In our case the request to obtain the learning goal does not modify any state in the SAP SuccessFactors system, so it should be safe to repeat the request in case of a failure.
+In our case, the request to obtain the learning goal does not modify any state in the SAP SuccessFactors system, so it should be safe to repeat the request in case of a failure.

 - [ ] 🔨 **Extend the resilience configuration to add a retry behaviour**.
   - Try three total attempts and one second of delay for starters.
-  - Use the webpage to run with `100%` failure rate an no delay.
+  - Use the webpage to run with `100%` failure rate and no delay.
   - Check the application logs to see the retries in action.
     - (If you like add some logging statements to make it more visible among the other debug logs.)
   - Play around with different values to see how the behaviour changes.